ranbureand/sitefolio/_projects/sight-seeing.markdown

     %}
 </div>

-The beginnings of the project was an incredibly large image archive, made up by around a thousand raw pictures taken by the photographers Michael Danner, Dominik Gigler, Monika Höfler, Jörg Koopmann, Verena Kathrein, Andrew Phelps and Matthias Ziegler.
+The project started from an incredibly large image archive, made up by around a thousand raw pictures taken by the photographers Michael Danner, Dominik Gigler, Monika Höfler, Jörg Koopmann, Verena Kathrein, Andrew Phelps and Matthias Ziegler.

 How could the correlations between the pictures of such an heterogenous[^heterogenity] set be maximized within the “constraints” of the book form?